What is a 1098-T form?

-Do I qualify for one of the educational tax credits, since I received Form 1098-T from the college?
+Do I qualify for an educational tax credits, since I received Form 1098-T from FIT?

 Receipt of Form 1098-T does not guarantee eligibility of an educational tax credit.
 You are responsible for determining eligibility, perhaps with the assistance of a tax consultant.
 Questions relating to your individual tax return cannot be answered by FIT and should be discussed with your tax advisor.

-How can I view the payments made to FIT?
+How can I view my payments made to FIT?